35mm slide projector lenses

 - Many cameras (including Sony and Fujifilm) will not shoot without a lens attached.
 And because you're adapted lens has no electronic contacts you camera will not know that it does indeed have a lens attached.
 Fortunately most cameras that need to have a lens attached to shoot have a setting buried somewhere in their menus to enable shotting without a lens attached.
 See General notes on using adapted lenses for more information.

-- Set you camera to A or P on the mode dail and let your camera worry about shutter speed.
-Projector lenses have not aperture diaphragm, so you're always shooting wide open for gorgeous shallow depth-of-field (or "bokeh") effects.
+- Set you camera to A (i.e. aperture priority) or P (program) on the mode dial and let your camera worry about shutter speed.
+Remember that projector lenses have not aperture diaphragm, so you're always shooting wide open for gorgeous shallow depth-of-field (or "bokeh") effects.
 All you have to do is focus and shoot.

-- You can use your camera's manual focusing aids (like viewfinder magnification or focus peaking) to focus just like with any other manual focus lens.
+- You can use your camera's manual focusing aids (like viewfinder magnification or focus peaking) to help with focussing, just like with any other vintage manual focus lens.

 So what kind of photographs can you take with a projector lens?
 Check out the individual pages (Top of page ↑) for extensive samples from all the lenses I've written about so far, but here are a few whet your appetite!